Tharon-C/CSS-in-Components/PITCHME.md

 ---

-A component in something like SUITCSS is more of a logical maping of CSS selectors to an html structure
+A component in something like SUITCSS is more of a logical mapping of CSS selectors to an html structure
 ```html
 <style
     .Toggle-wrapper: {